VV0JC13CH/arcade-examples/README.md

 # Baldies-Arcade
-Tutorials on building a rts game using Python and the arcade library
+Tutorials on building an rts game using Python and the arcade library

+info::This series is a work-in-progress.